-4.2 Contexts (TBD)
+4.2 Contexts

 Contexts are arguably more important than theories, even though they only contain "short-term memory data".
-The reason is that a vast number of functions in Isabelle depend one way or the other on contexts.
-Even such mundane operation like printing out a term make essential use of contexts.
-For this consider the following contrived proof which only purpose is to fix two variables
+The reason is that a vast number of functions in Isabelle depend in one way or another on contexts.
+Even such mundane operations like printing out a term make essential use of contexts.
+For this consider the following contrived proof-snippet whose purpose is to fix two variables:

 '''

 lemma "True"

 proof -

 ML_prf { Variable.dest_fixes @{context} }

 fix x y

 ML_prf { Variable.dest_fixes @{context} }

-oops

 '''